almost like we know

 Issues that begin to confront the valence of our understanding, the deep wood and vast oceans are insignificant in comparison to the impossible, which is ultimately invisible to us.
 If you shift your boundaries you shift what makes you.
-We are not only mostly water physically but from a wider perspective we behave like water does in many ways: we find our level, we carve out the environment around us with our movements, we are changing and changed with the shape of the world around us.
+We are not only mostly water physically but from another perspective we behave as water does: we find our level, we carve out the environment around us and we are changing and changed along the shape of the world around us.
 When we consider the world in this more arcane paradigm our options follow very different paths.
 In this context the limitations produce options, they allow for us to be creative agents.

-The austre orthodox example is far removed from the more common illustration in the fable, which contemplates a place that is richly sensual.
+The austere orthodox example is far removed from the more common illustration in the fable, which contemplates a place that is richly sensual.
 We know the sun in many more ways than we can conceive of circles.
-(Though one symbolizes the other) Sensuality is the channel through which we meet the world and the spout of experience.
+(Though one symbolizes the other.)
+Sensuality is the channel through which we meet the world and the spout of experience.
 We feel the sun or its absence with such commonality we dismiss the marvel of it.
 We are extensions of it, literally and figuratively embodying its influence.
 So for me, by this, the Norse fable takes a positive stance and encourages exploration in the face of mystery and the unknown.
 It acknowledges that the place beyond the boundary is always present and it’s only a matter of whether we choose to pay it our attention.
 When we do, what do we see, dangers or opportunities?
 It is about asking where we define the world and because in doing so we define ourselves.
 Perhaps somewhere in this nugget is a glimpse of our desire for freedom. (don't hold your breath though)

 So there is that.
 So more on.